How to Get from Rome to the Amalfi Coast (Train, Ferry & Best Routes)

 - Ferries: Seasonal and weather-dependent

-- Trains: High-speed trains run frequently all year
+- Trains: High-speed trains run frequently all year round

 - Driving: Possible, but stressful and slow near the coast